 - Cavtat – this lovely town up the coast from Dubrovnik has the feel of a mini Split with its coastal promenade, peninsular park with sea views, and lots of outdoor cafes.
 Catch bus 10 from the main bus station or the stop beside the cable car station for 25 kuna.

 - Bosnia & Herzegovina – for a flying introduction to this wonderful country, take a day trip from Dubrovnik to Bosnia, stopping at Kravice waterfall, quaint Pocitelj village and cultural Mostar.
 We took this full-day tour (€45).

 It’s hard to decide whether I like Split or Dubrovnik more but after 2 months living in Split, I confess I’m very fond of this little city.
 Getting lost in the alleyways surrounding the palace is always an adventure, and it’s easy to escape into nature.

-- Wander the alleys around the ancient Diocletian’s Palace for free or buy a ticket to climb the Bell Tower, enter Domnius Cathedral, browse relics in the treasury and step inside the Baptistery (Temple of Jupiter)
+- Wander the alleys around the ancient Diocletian’s Palace in Split Old Town for free or buy a ticket to climb the Bell Tower, enter Domnius Cathedral, browse relics in the treasury and step inside the Baptistery (Temple of Jupiter)

 - Promenade along the Riva or sit at one of the cafes for coffee or sunset drinks

 - Take a wine-tasting tour to Putalj or visit one of Split’s wine bars (such as Zinfandel or MoNIKa’s) to try Croatian wine like Pošip (white) and Plavac mali (red)